 - Mombasa Moi International Airport

 Travelling in Kenya: Bus, train, flights, ferry (Mombasa, Lake

 You can use the train to travel from Nairobi to Syokimau.
 The train station is available daily.
 For long distance, the uses of the train are due to specific routes.
 Make sure to get informed in prior.
 Recently, Kenya has also opened Nairobi-Mombasa Madaraka Express railway.
 The railway links the port city Mombasa and Nairobi.

 Traveling by air can be a more time-effective and convenient way to explore Kenya.
 As we know, the Kenya safari and beach holidays can be too short.
 And you don’t want to waste your time because of traffic jams and other problems.
 If you have more budget, it should be a great option.
-Finding cheap flights to Kenya / domestic flights from one city to another is easy: click here to find the lowest available airfares.
+Finding cheap flights to Kenya or domestic flights from one city to another is easy: click here to find the lowest available airfares.